Seamless Data Pipelines with ETL R or Python

 write_csv(transformed_data, "transformed_data.csv")

-Python's strength lies in its general-purpose nature, its vast ecosystem of libraries, and its scalability.
-Its core data science libraries, particularly pandas, NumPy, and SQLAlchemy, provide a comprehensive toolkit for handling ETL tasks efficiently.
-Python also excels at integrating with other systems and tools, making it a natural choice for building complex, enterprise-grade data pipelines.
+Python's strength lies in its general-purpose nature, vast ecosystem, and scalability.
+Core libraries like pandas, NumPy, and SQLAlchemy provide comprehensive ETL capabilities, while Python excels at system integration for enterprise-grade pipelines.

 import pandas as pd